garlicdevs/Fruit-API/README.md

  * A3C with map
  * Divide and conquer strategy with DQN

+*Plugins*

+ * TensorForce plugin (still experimenting).
+By using TensorForce plugin, it is possible to use all deep RL algorithms implemented in TensorForce library via FruitAPI such as: PPO, TRPO, VPG, DDPG/DPG.
+ * Other plugins (OpenAI Baselines, RLLab) are coming soon.

 *Built-in environments*

  * Arcade learning environment (Atari games)
  * OpenAI Gym
- * DeepMind Lab
- * Carla (self-driving car environment)
- * TensorForce's environments (by using TensorForcePlugin):
-    * OpenAI Retro
-    * DeepMind Pycolab
-    * Unreal Engine
-    * Maze Explorer
-    * Robotics - OpenSim
-    * Pygame Learning Environment
-    * ViZDoom

 External environments can be integrated into the framework easily by plugging into `FruitEnvironment`.
-Finally, we developed extra environments as a testbed to examine different disciplines in deep RL:
+Finally, we developed 5 extra environments as a testbed to examine different disciplines in deep RL:

-* Grid World (graphical support)
-* Puddle World (graphical support)
 * Mountain car (multi-objective environment/graphical support)
 * Deep sea treasure (multi-objective environment/graphical support)
 * Tank battle (multi-agent/multi-objective/human-agent cooperation environment)